 - Stick with they and their when you encounter a gender-neutral antecedent.

-And if you just can't face it, rewrite the sentence so that the problem goes away.
-You are writers, aren't you?
-Rewrite.
+And if you just can't face it, rewrite the sentence so that the problem goes away (unless you're using they as a personal pronoun—then use "they" as you would use "he" or "she").